Class 9 Exam > Class 9 Notes > Science Class 9 > Chapter Notes: Matter in Our Surroundings

 (vi) Now, place a glass rod in the beaker and slowly heat the beaker with constant stirring with help of a glass rod.

-• Observation: It is observed that as temperature increases, the ice starts changing into water.
+Observation: It is observed that as the temperature increases, the ice starts changing into water.
 This change is called "Melting".
-The temperature remains same till all the ice changes into water.
+The temperature remains the same till all the ice changes into water.
 The thermometer shows 0°C until all the ice has melted.
 On further heating, the temperature starts rising.
 At 373 K (or 100°C), water starts boiling.
 As the water continues to boil, the temperature remains almost constant.

-• Conclusion of the above activity
+Conclusion of the above activity:

 This experiment demonstrates that we can change the physical state of matter by heating (Solid → Liquid → Gas).